fanboykun/ts-input-validator/README.md

     email: ':attr must be a valid email',
     password: ':attr must be a valid password',
     accepted: ':attr must be accepted',
-    declined: ':attr must be a rejected',
+    declined: ':attr must be rejected',
     date: ':attr must be a valid date',
     uuid: ':attr must be a valid uuid version 4',
     decimal: ':attr must be a valid decimal with :decimal digit',
-    integer: ':attr must be a valid integer, larger than 0, no decimal and not infinite', }
+    integer: ':attr must be a valid integer, larger than 0, no decimal, and not infinite',
+    after: ':attr must be greater than :after',
+    afterOrEqual: ':attr must be greater or equal to :after',
+    before: ':attr must be less than :before',
+    beforeOrEqual: ':attr must be less than or equal to :before',
+    minDigit: ':attr must have a minimum of :min_digit digits',
+    maxDigit: ':attr must have a maximum of :max_digit digits',
+    alpha: ':attr must contain only alphabetic characters',
+    alphaNumeric: ':attr must contain only alphanumeric characters',
+    url: ':attr must be a valid URL',
+    array: ':attr must be an array',
+    object: ':attr must be an object',
+    equalTo: ':attr must be equal to :equalTo',
+    notEqualTo: ':attr must not be equal to :notEqualTo',
+    in: ':attr must be one of the following values: :in',
+    notIn: ':attr must not be one of the following values: :notIn',
+    regex: ':attr must match the pattern :regex',
+    dateBetween: ':attr must match the date between :dateBetween',
+    numberBetween: ':attr must match the number between :numberBetween' }
 const [ failed, result ]: finalValidationResult = Validator.setup({
-    dataInResult: false,
+    dataInResult: false, // true if you want to get the validated data, default false
-    returnInvalidOnly: true,
+    returnInvalidOnly: true, // return the result that fails only, default true
-    setMessage: customValidationMessage
+    setMessage: customValidationMessage // override all the default validation message }).validate(toValidate)
-}).validate(toValidate)
 ```